thalestas/boot-and-compile-process/readme.md

 git clone https://github.com/u-boot/u-boot
 ```

-# Raspberry PI Compilations
+# Raspberry PI Builds

 ## U-boot
-First thing that you need is get u-boot source code.
-You can get cloning this [git](https://github.com/u-boot/u-boot).
+First step that you need is get u-boot source code.
+You can get clone this [git](https://github.com/u-boot/u-boot).

 After that, configure and compile u-boot to raspberry using respectively: